Galley: Modern Query Optimization for Sparse Tensor Programs: Physical Optimizer

 \section{Physical Optimizer}

 Each query in the logical dialect roughly corresponds to a single loop nest and materialized intermediate.
-However, there are still several decisions which need to be made about the {\em way} the kernel is computed; (1) the loop order over the indices, (2) the format (i.e. layout) of the result, and (3) the protocol (i.e. search algorithm) for accessing each index of each input.
+However, several decisions remain about {\em how} the kernel is computed, including: (1) the loop order over the indices, (2) the format of the result, and (3) the merge algorithm for each index.
 The physical optimizer makes these decisions.